-(ii) The contents of the xylem vessels were also investigated and the concentration of calcium ions was found to be $190\mu gcm^{-3}$.
+(ii) The contents of the xylem vessels were also investigated and the concentration of calcium ions was found to be $190\mu gcm^{-3}$ .
 Use the result for the xylem vessels and the data from Table 2.1 to calculate the percentage difference between the concentration of calcium ions in the xylem vessels and the concentration of calcium ions in the phloem sieve tube elements.
-You may lose marks if you do not show your working or if you do not use appropriate units. concentration of calcium long into price concentration of colorum ions into phloem sieve tube elements = 85 Mgcm-3. concentration of calcium ions in the xylem concentration of calcium ions in the xylem venels = 190,000m-3.
-100 95 Difference between both concentrations = 100-85 = 105 ugom3 Total concentrations = 190+85 = 275 Agoms Perentuge difference = 105 x100 = 38%.
-[2] F Perentuge difference = x 395 x100 = 38%.
-[2] (d) investigation into xylem vessel contents also found that there was no sucrose Sug gest why there is 120 μg cm -3 of sucrose in the phloem sieve tube elements.
-This is because in plants phleen sieve take elements the function of phloem sieve habe e. lements is to far the translocation of solutes Thefine sucrose is found sinceit is a formsf 2 duk.
-Inhereas the function of xylen venels is to brangert cooker and mineral ions (colorum ions). so the will be no suchise present: [2]
+You may lose marks if you do not show your working or if you do not use appropriate units. concentration of calcium ions into price m concentration of calcium ions into phloem sieve habe elements = 85 Mgcm-3. concentration of calcium ions in the xylem venels = 190,49cm-3.
+1- Difference between both concentrations = 100-85 = 105 ugom3 Total concentrations = 190+85 = 275 ugams Perentuge difference = 105 x100 = 38%.
+[2] F Perentuge difference = x 395 XIVD = 38%.
+[2] The investigation into xylem vessel contents also found that there was no sucrose Sug gest why there is 120 μg cm -3 of sucrose in the phloem sieve tube elements.
+This because in plants phleen sieve take elements the function of phloem sieve hube e. lements is to far the transportation of solutes.
+Thefine sucrose is found since it is a form of 0 dut.
+Inhereas the function of xylen venels is to brangert cooker and mineral ions (calcium ions). so the will be no suchise present [2] The pres